Managing User Permissions

 To create an admin, an existing admin can add the user to the Administrators user group.

-A user is a write-access user if they belong to at least one group that has edit permissions.
-This means that they belong to at least one user group that has the "Can Edit" column checked in the Group Settings.
+A user can create and edit Discovery charts if they belong to at least one group that has Discovery access.
+This means that they belong to at least one user group with "Discovery" in the Access column in the Group Settings.

-A user is a read-only user if they do not belong to any groups that have edit permissions.
-In order to create a read-only user, the All Users group must not have edit permissions.
+A user cannot access any underlying SQL or the Data Discovery interface if they do not belong to any groups that have SQL or Discovery access.
+To create a read-only user, the All Users group must not have SQL or Discovery access, and the user must not be a member of any Discovery or SQL Groups.
 Hovering over the group will cause a Gear Icon to appear on the right.